-SHOP: Fulcrum Arts Gallery.
+SHOP: Fire Arts Vermont.
 This gallery shares the roadside building with Saxton’s River Distillery, but is not associated with it.
 Even if you can’t afford the glass or ceramic art (both made in on-site studios), stop in to see this striking, Instagram-worthy showroom.

 SHOP/PROVISION: Grafton Village Cheese Shop.
 Also on Route 30, this cheesery is less about the cheese-making process (i.e. Cabot) and more about the cheese eating process.
 You can buy a cornucopia of Grafton cheeses, as well as other Vermont cheeses, jams, breads, chips, crackers and smoked meats.
 It’s the perfect place to provision for a romantic picnic.

 SHOP: Penelope Wurr.
 Though famous for her glass vases and bowls, Wurr specializes in artful things UK.
 Homegoods, gifts, accessories, books – she’s all about contemporary European style, with a distinctive British accent.

 SHOP: Ruggles and Hunt: Quirky stuff for all ages, this store (with a sister store in Walpole NH) considers itself “Purveyors of Staple and Fancy Goods.”
 You’ll find unusual housewares, garb, and the largest collection of Laura Zindel’s hand-illustrated ceramics (an Oprah fave).